top of page

 Hypermobility spectrum disorder

 The focus of today’s blog is on Hypermobility Spectrum Disorders (HSD).
-Remember this abbreviation because I’ll use it a lot!
+Remember this abbreviation because we’ll use it a lot!
 HSD are in basic terms defined as conditions in people who present with joint hypermobility (greater than average range of motion) with additional symptoms/signs (we will discuss these shortly).
-In short HSD = JH +/- symptoms.
+In short HSD = JH (joint hypermobility) +/- symptoms.

 The challenging part of this spectrum of hypermobile disorders is that symptoms may not present in people until their 30s, even 40s, and not even pose an issue for them until well into the future.
 So why do we worry about something when symptoms may not be present?
 Well the more educated the pole community are about these conditions, the quicker polers will be to pick up on symptoms if they occur, access help and prevent the commonly described ‘hitting the wall’ that athletes with HSD experience when their bodies start to feel like they just break down.
 And the more knowledgeable instructors are, the better they will be at assisting their hypermobile students and understanding their learning and physical needs.

-To recognize the continuum of joint hypermobility, the hypermobility spectrum was created, ranging between, at one end, asymptomatic joint hypermobility —someone who has no symptoms apart from their joints’ capacity to move beyond normal limits—through to hypermobile Ehlers-Danlos Syndrome (EDS), at the other end (another abbreviation to remember!).
+To recognise the continuum of joint hypermobility, the hypermobility spectrum was created, ranging between, at one end, asymptomatic joint hypermobility —someone who has no symptoms apart from their joints’ capacity to move beyond normal limits—through to hypermobile Ehlers-Danlos Syndrome (hEDS), at the other end (another abbreviation to remember!).

 The spectrum of joint hypermobility disorders now includes: